 This punctuation mark is used when you have to show your emotions to the reader.
 However, the exclamation mark is sometimes overused by the writers.
-But keep in mind that you should not use exclamation marks in the formal writings.
+But keep in mind that you should not use exclamation marks informal writings.

 - Sam, Watch out!